-A Citizen Participation Plan (CPP) has been prepared for the Site in accordance with the requirements outlined in NYSDEC's DER-23 Citizen Participation Handbook for Remedial Programs, issued January 2010, as amended (See Appendix E).
+A Citizen Participation Plan (CPP) has been prepared for the Site in accordance with the requirements outlined in NYSDEC's DER-23 Citizen Participation Handbook for Remedial Programs, issued January 2010, as amended and submitted separately with the RIWP.
 The CPP provides for issuance of fact sheets and public meetings at various stages in the investigation/remedial process.
 A fact sheet will be prepared by NYSDEC to announce the availability of the RIWP for review, followed by a 30-day comment period.
 A public meeting will be held, if requested, during the public comment period.